jfinkhaeuser/synology-transcode/README.md

 - A user interface
 - A background service

 I'm too lazy to build them at this stage.
+Send me pull requests!

 Releases